kierse/mediarover/README.md

 ### Installation ###

 **Note:** because it's written in Python, you shouldn't need to do anything other than ensure that Python is correctly installed on your system.
-Of course your milage may vary...
+Of course your millage may vary...

 *Requirements:*